syncfusion-content/blazor-docs/blazor/datepicker/strict-mode.md

 ![Blazor DatePicker without Strict Mode](./images/blazor-datepicker-without-strict-mode.png)

-> If the value of `Min` or `Max` properties changed through code behind, you have to update the `Value` property to set within the range.
+N> If the value of `Min` or `Max` properties changed through code behind, you have to update the `Value` property to set within the range.